 After the unexpected commercial success of ‘The Seldom Seen Kid’, and more disjointed and morbid follow-up ‘Build A Rocket Boys!’, Elbow returned with their most complete album in years.
 Quietly uplifting, it’s now largely forgotten amongst the hits: only ‘Fly Boy Blue / Lunette’ and ‘My Sad Captains’ regularly make the live sets these days – the latter of which is still regarded as amongst their best work.
 Now back with their eighth studio album, the band are still one of the nation’s most loved indie bands.

 2014: “echoes of the young reckless troublemaker…a more mature, honed sound”

 It seems almost surreal to remember just how undercover Jamie T had gone after the rescheduled ‘Kings and Queens” tour in early 2010, and subsequent glorious headlining set on the John Peel Stage at Glastonbury Festival that year.
-For nearly four years their were no concrete sightings of him – almost unheard of in the Internet age – and many people were worried for his whereabouts.
-Suddenly in 2014 he returned with low key single ‘Don’t You Find’, soon followed by this album, which is widely regardless as one of the great musical comebacks in recent memory.
-2016’s follow-up ‘Trick’ didn’t hit quite the same heights, but was still proof that some things are worth waiting for.
+For nearly four years there were no concrete sightings of him – almost unheard of in the Internet age – and many people were worried for his whereabouts.
+Suddenly in 2014 he returned with low-key single ‘Don’t You Find’, soon followed by this album, which is widely regarded as one of the great musical comebacks in recent memory.
+2016’s follow-up ‘Trick’ didn’t quite hit the same heights, but was still proof that some things are worth waiting for.